 Progressing to newsdesk and editing roles, I played key roles in the coverage of many major news stories of the 1990s.
 I also gained experience of writing for different audiences as a freelancer for national titles including the Daily Star, the Mail on Sunday and the Sunday Times.

 In 1999 I moved into online journalism as joint editor of the regional newspaper website HoldTheFrontPage for the then Northcliffe Newspaper group.

 In 2015 I was one of the #SmallBiz100, chosen to represent the UK's five million small businesses in the run-up to Small Business Saturday.
-I was subsequently invited to become a Small Business Saturday UK champion to help plan events and get more people involved in the year-round campaign.

 In 2016 Caittom Publishing was named as the winner of the Business to Business (Business of the Year) category at the annual Business Networking Awards.
 I was honoured to be runner-up for the Extra Mile award.

 In the same year, I was chosen for the Burton Mail newspaper's inaugural Inspirational 100 - businesses that the newspaper considered to be making an inspiring contribution to the economic prosperity of the region (East Staffs, North West Leics and South Derbyshire).